ArighnaIITG/loklak_search/README.md

 * npm --version >= 3

 ## Installation
-First, we will need to install angular-cli by using the following command:
+First, we will need to install angular-cli using the following command:
 ```sh
 $ npm install -g @angular/cli
 ```
-After installing angular-cli we need to install our required node modules, so we will do that by using the following command:
+After installing angular-cli you need to install required node modules using the following command:
 ```sh
 $ npm install
 ```